-No, that’s not Bigfoot: 8-foot statue causes sighting calls
+No, that’s not Bigfoot: 8-foot statue triggers ‘sightings’

+It's an 8-foot-tall wooden statue resembling Bigfoot, with eyes that appeared to glow at night.
+So please don't call us with sightings, says the Davie County Animal Shelter.

-MOCKSVILLE, N.C.
-(AP) — People have been calling animal control in a North Carolina county to report sighting Bigfoot in a wooded area, but local officials assure them that what they’re seeing isn’t real.
+MOCKSVILLE, N.C. — People have been calling animal control in a North Carolina county to report sighting Bigfoot in a wooded area, but local officials assure them that what they’re seeing isn’t real.

 The Davie County Animal Shelter posted to its Facebook page last week that callers were actually seeing an 8-foot-tall wooden statue resembling Bigfoot with eyes that appeared to glow at night.